Jian ware (also known as Jian Zhan or Tian Mu Porcelain) is Chinese black porcelain originating from Jianyang, Fujian province.

 The clay used for Jian pottery is very high in iron and requires a very high temperature for firing.
 Kilns used for firing this style of teaware are not easy to make and thus are incredibly precious.

-When drinking tea from Jianzhan teacup, the temperature of the brew will stay pleasantly warm for a long time, yet without burning you.
+When drinking tea from Jianzhan teacup, the brew's temperature will stay pleasantly warm for a long time, yet without burning you.
 While you sip the tea, watch the colors of the glaze gently play and intermingle with the tea.
 The dark yet vibrant colors of the iron-rich glaze will unite, forming beautiful blues, gold, and other magical colors.

 Furthermore, the qualities of the teacup soften the water, making it more alkaline, smooth, and flowing.
 When comparing the water side by side with a regular porcelain teacup, the difference doesn't go unnoticed.
 The precious aroma of the tea becomes more evident.